University of Manitoba Students' Union: Governance

 The executive and community representatives are elected during the UMSU General Election.
-UMSU is also member of the Canadian Federation of Students and the Manitoba Alliance of Post-Secondary Students (MAPSS).
+UMSU is also member of the Canadian Alliance of Student Associations and the Manitoba Alliance of Post-Secondary Students (MAPSS).

 There are also various committees that deal with UMSU's governing policies and procedures, including specific areas, such as governance, finance, member services, UPass (a subsidized student bus pass), and the health & dental insurance plan.
 These committees are composed of a combination of UMSU executives, UMSU Board members, and students-at-large.

 UMSU Executives are invited to serve on the Board of Governors and the Senate of the University of Manitoba each year.
 In the event of openings on committees and task forces, student representation fulfilled or delegated by the UMSU Executive.
 In 2020, UMSU President Jelynn Dela Cruz served on the University of Manitoba COVID-19 Response Steering Committee.
 In the previous year, Dela Cruz served on the Presidents' Task Force for Equity, Diversity, and Inclusion.

 UMSU is funded by mandatory student organization fees, included in tuition fees; upon paying their fees, students become full members of the Students' Union.
-For the 2020-2021 school year, the mandatory UMSU fee was CA$$115.32 per term, $58.52 of which goes to UMSU itself.
+For the 2024-2025 school year, the mandatory UMSU fee was $136.90 per term, $69.61 of which goes to UMSU itself.